Gabby Giffords Tells Lawmakers Who Won’t Hold Town Halls to ‘Have Some Courage’

 “However, the House Sergeant at Arms advised us after former Congresswoman Gabby Giffords was shot at a public appearance, that civilian attendees at congressional public events stand the most chance of being harmed or killed — just as happened there,” he added.

-Giffords said she viewed meeting constituents as one of the “most basic and core tenant of the job” when she was in Congress, and her successor Ron Barber, who was shot several times in the shooting, held town halls as well.
-She noted that as a gun control activist she’s held more than 50 public events in the past year.
+Giffords said she viewed meeting constituents as the “most basic and core tenant of the job” when she was in Congress, and her successor, Ron Barber, who was shot several times in the same shooting, held town halls as well.
+She noted that as a gun-control activist she’s held more than 50 public events in the past year.

 “Many of the members of Congress who are refusing to hold town halls and listen to their constituents’ concerns are the very same politicians that have opposed common-sense gun violence prevention policies and have allowed the Washington gun lobby to threaten the safety of law enforcement and everyday citizens in our schools, businesses, places of worship, airports, and movie theaters,” she said.